partigabor/aromatica-old/database/output/md/Sichuan_pepper_gen.md

 +++
 title = "Sichuan Pepper"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The numbing, red or green fruits of East Asian prickly ash trees, related to sansho, see also sansho." weight = 10
+description = "The numbing, red or green fruits of East Asian prickly ash trees, related to sansho, see also sansho., related to sansho, see also sansho." weight = 10
 # draft = "true"
 # hidden = "true"